milena-sosic/Area-Tree-Types/README.md

 ## Model Deployment

-Pickle file is attached for further deployment of the model into FlaskAPI for productionization.
+Pickle files for both models are uploaded for further deployment and testing.